 | Legally required for LLCs | Yes | No | No |

-The answer depends on your situation.
-Here are the most common scenarios.
+The right combination depends on your situation.
+Here are the most common scenarios and what fits each one.

 Single-state LLC, home address is fine on public records.
 You need a registered agent.
 That is it.
-You can be your own agent if you have a physical address in the state and are available during business hours.
-If not, a commercial service at $125/year handles it.
-No mailbox or virtual office needed.
+You can be your own agent if you have a physical address in the state and are reliably available during business hours.
+If not, a commercial service handles it.
+Northwest at $125/year is the cleanest single-state option.
+No mailbox or virtual office needed unless you have other use cases.

 Single-state LLC, want to keep your home address private.
 You need a registered agent (for legal mail) plus a virtual mailbox (for everything else).
 The registered agent keeps your home address off state filings.
 The virtual mailbox gives you a commercial address for your website, business cards, bank accounts, and general correspondence.
-Total cost: roughly $125/year for the agent plus $10 to $20/month for the mailbox.
+Total cost runs about $125/year for the agent plus $20/mo or so for the mailbox.
+See our guide to keeping your home address off public records for the full setup.

 Multi-state LLC, foreign qualified in other states.
 You need a registered agent in every state where your LLC is registered.
-If you also need an address for business mail or a physical presence in those states, add a virtual mailbox.
+If you also need an address for business mail or a physical-presence-style address in those states, add a virtual mailbox.
 If you are setting up banking or need a lease agreement in the new state, a virtual office makes more sense than a basic mailbox.
 Check whether your registered agent provider offers mail or virtual office add-ons before signing up with a separate company.
+Our foreign qualification guide covers when registration is actually required.

 Need to open a business bank account or satisfy platform requirements.
 You need a virtual office specifically.
-Banks often require proof of a physical office, and a CMRA address (virtual mailbox) does not always satisfy that.
+Banks often require proof of a physical office, and a CMRA address (virtual mailbox) does not always satisfy the verification.
 A virtual office with a real lease agreement does.
-Some registered agent providers like Northwest offer a virtual office tier at $29/mo that includes a lease document accepted by most banks.
+Northwest's virtual office tier at $29/mo includes a lease document accepted by most banks.
+Alliance Virtual Offices is the standalone alternative if you need an address in a state Northwest does not cover or want a real office presence with on-site staff.

 | Scenario | What you need | Annual cost |